 Need that birthday gift in a pinch?
 Treehouse Toys offers curbside pick-up.
 In New Hampshire since 1993 and Maine since 1998, the stores have singular, carefully curated selections of toys with a bent toward the green and safe, to both U.S. and European standards.

 Omaha, NE, and Overland Park, KS

 There's a lot you won't find at Fat Brain Toys, such as the "licensed, violent, cheaply made" stuff.
 Here, the focus is on quality products that entertain and educate in play-friendly, visually stimulating spaces filled with light, colors, and plenty of awe-inspiring displays.
 It has its own line of toys now sold at the Smithsonian and other museum gift shops.

 Phillips is big on outdoor fun, with nature, sports, and riding toys, as well as on trains.
 The store has traditionally had a giant kit set up with buttons to push that activate windmills, crossing bars, and other working parts, as well as a conductor tower kids can climb.
 Around Easter, bunnies are sometimes brought in to pet.

 DOODLEHOPPER 4 KIDS

 The events calendar always has something to look forward to, including children's musicians and live animal and magic shows, and over two decades of being in business the owners have landed on some thoughtful ways to make Doodlehopper even more family friendly: free gift-wrapping and weekly discount days for grandparents.

-While most toy stores' every nook and cranny are crammed, Tildie's -- maybe because it was founded by specialists in architecture and technology -- has a sparer, cleaner aesthetic.
+While most toy stores are crammed with stuff, Tildie's isn't.
+It may be because it was founded by specialists in architecture and technology and has a sparer, cleaner aesthetic.
 Run by a couple inspired by their own two daughters, Tildie's is a place for gender-neutral items and imaginative toys, including a section devoted to toys that spark fun in science, technology, engineering, and math.